yuvib1234/Calculator/README.md

 There is 2 different ways to solve your math operations with this script

-You can either do ./calculator.sh and get a menu prompt that tells you what to do - or you could do it all in one command
+You can either do the command "Bash calculator.sh" and then follow the prompts or if you dont need them you can do the entire equation in one command instead of a menu

 ./add.sh <number 1> <number 2>